harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md

 All plans get 2000 free build credits each month.
 For more information about Harness Cloud build credit consumption, go to [Subscriptions and licenses](../../get-started/ci-subscription-mgmt.md#harness-cloud-billing-and-build-credits).

-## Requirements
+## Harness Cloud requirements for connectors and secrets

-* You must use Harness Secret Manager to store connector credentials and other secrets.
+* You must use the built-in Harness Secret Manager to store connector credentials and other secrets.
-* All connectors must connect through the Harness Platform, not the delegate.
+* All connectors must connect through the Harness Platform, not a delegate.
 * AWS connectors can't use IRSA or AssumeRole.
-* GCP and Azure connectors can't inherit credentials from the delegate.
+* GCP and Azure connectors can't use authentication that inherits credentials from the delegate.

 For a comparison of build infrastructure options, go to [Which build infrastructure is right for me](./which-build-infrastructure-is-right-for-me.md).